codurance/site/_posts/2017-10-27-conventional-interfaces.md

 By now you may have realized that both examples described in this post have a structure with the following shape, enumeration followed by a composition of standard combinators, terminating with a fold or reduction to a summary value, in other words:

-1. Computations always start with some sort of enumeration, which generates the initials signals.
+1. Computations always start with some sort of **enumeration**, which generates the initials signals.
 This is not limited to what we have seen so far, e.g. as enumerating the leaves or a tree or the integers in a given range.
 Enumerate could also be a query to a database that returns a sequence of products, or a sequence of products that we received via a REST endpoint.
 Considering lazy evaluation enumerate could also generate infinite sequences.
-2. Once we have the initial signals we pass them through the different stages of processing, e.g. filter, map, flatMap, zip, required to get the signals into a form in which we can extract the desired result from.
+2. Once we have the initial signals we pass them through the different **stages of processing**, e.g. filter, map, flatMap, zip, required to get the signals into a form in which we can extract the desired result from.
-3. To finish up the computation we fold or reduce the signals to a summary value.
+3. To finish up the computation we **fold or reduce** the signals to a summary value.

 I see the pattern **Enumerate -> combinators -> Fold** as a very intuitive programming style that comes as a consequence of using **Conventional Interfaces** and it can be applied to most, if not all, computations out there.

-To close up the post, here is a FizzBuzz implementation as an extra demonstration of this pattern.
+To close up the post, here is a FizzBuzz implementation that follows the signal-flow structure, as an extra demonstration of this pattern.

 `FizzBuzz`

 ```
+fizzBuzz :: Integer -> [String]
+fizzBuzz to = fmap fizzBuzzOrNumber (enumerateGame to)

+fizzBuzzOrNumber :: (String, Integer) -> String
+fizzBuzzOrNumber (fizzBuzz, index) = fizzBuzz `orElse` (show index)

+enumerateGame :: Integer -> [(String, Integer)]
+enumerateGame to = zip fizzesBuzzes (enumerateInterval 1 to)

+fizzesBuzzes :: [String]
+fizzesBuzzes = zipWith (++) fizzes buzzes

 fizzes :: [String]
 fizzes = cycle ["", "", "Fizz"]

 buzzes :: [String]
 buzzes = cycle ["", "", "", "", "Buzz"]

-fizzesBuzzes :: [String]
-fizzesBuzzes = zipWith (++) fizzes buzzes

-fizzBuzz :: Integer -> [String]
+orElse :: [a] -> [a] -> [a]
-fizzBuzz to = zipWith (\n f -> if (f /= []) then f else show n) [1..to] fizzesBuzzes
+orElse [] ys = ys
+orElse xs _  = xs
 ```

 ## References